Techbrick/Reference/README.md

 Test_Robot_Code
 ===============
-Tutorial, refernce and resouce files.
+Tutorial, reference and resource files.
 Use, share, and edit how ever you want.